 - Provide the type of assistance that offers "training" rather than "fixing".

 - Obtain a minimum of 35 contacts per month (a contact is defined as a minimum of 30 minutes of on-site technical training and assistance with system personnel)

 - The RWAU Circuit Rider program is funded through USDA Rural Development via the National Rural Water Association.

 The Rural Water Association of Utah (RWAU) puts on two conferences each year providing training and access to the industry’s newest technologies for the water and wastewater operators in the State of Utah.

 - The Annual Conference is held in southern Utah in February/March each year.
 With an attendance of over 1600 people, this is one of the largest industry conferences in the United States.

 - The Fall Conference, held in Layton, Utah at the end of every summer is a smaller and more intimate conference.
 With a little over 400 in attendance, more hands-on topics are addressed as well as a backhoe rodeo for the operators to display their technical skills.

-- Operator Certification classes as well as the certification exam for both water and wastewater are held at both of these conferences.
+- Operator Certification classes, including the certification exam for both water and wastewater, are held at both of these conferences.